blogc/blogc-git-receiver/README.md

 Please replace `bitbucket.org` with the Git base URL of your hosting provider.

+To change this file, you must login with `/bin/bash` or any other "real" shell, as `root`:

+    # su -s /bin/bash - blogc

 ----
 If some unexpected error happened, please [file an issue](https://github.com/blogc/blogc-git-receiver/issues/new).